• unwind ai

 instructions=[

-"Return ONLY the database name",
+"Return ONLY the database name, no other text"

 )

-Implement smart query routing:
+1. Implement query routing:

 def route_query(question: str) -> Optional[DatabaseType]: